smyrgeorge/proxy-hyper/README.md

   # NOTE: spaces and new line characters will be trimmed.
   # For local development please use config/local.toml.
   alg = "RS256"

+  # In order to extract modulus and exponent from the RSA public key,
+  # you can use a small Java program (located in scripts folder).
   rsa_modulus ='''
   PLACE_MODULUS_HERE
   '''